karaokenite/karaokenite-react/README.md

 yarn
 ```

-Now, in two separate terminals, you can start the server with `yarn dev:server` and the site with `yarn dev:server`:
+Now, in two separate terminals, you can start the server with `yarn dev:server` and the site with `yarn dev:site`:

 ```shell
 yarn dev:server